Testing the throttle position sensor on your 1990-1994 Nissan 3.0L Pathfinder (3.0L D21 Pickup) is not hard and can be done with a multimeter.

 OK, let's start:

-Place your multimeter in Volts DC mode and with the RED multimeter lead probe the middle wire of the TPS sensor's connector.
+Place your multimeter in Volts DC mode and with the red multimeter test lead probe the middle wire of the TPS sensor's connector.

 Ground the black multimeter test lead on the battery negative terminal.
 Have you helper turn the Key On, but don't start the engine (this will power up the TP sensor).